Common Problems with Sales and Solutions

 Problem: Right Company, Wrong People

 You may have reached out to the right person.
 Still, it might be a futile attempt to close the sales if you are talking with the wrong person.
 You are wasting your time speaking to the young engineer when it’s his supervisor who writes the purchase order requests.
-Your emails can simply be disregarded if you sent them directly to the CFO.
+Your emails can simply be disregarded if you send them directly to the CFO.

 Solution: Eagerly Probe Who Calls the Shots

 It may take time to investigate.
-However, it’s way better than wasting time pitching sales to someone who doesn’t have a say on purchasing.
+However, it’s way better than wasting time pitching sales to someone who doesn’t have a say in purchasing.
 That is even if he is enthusiastic about your product or service.

 Customer Database